-- 40. When negotiating turns, reduce speed to a safe level, and turn steering hand wheel in a smooth sweeping motion.
+- 38. Do not drive forklift trucks onto any elevator unless specifically authorized to do so.
+Approach elevators slowly, and then enter squarely after the elevator car is properly leveled.
+Once on the elevator, neutralize the controls, shut off engine, and set the parking brake.
+It is advisable that all other personnel leave the elevator before truck is allowed to enter or leave. - 39.
+Avoid running over loose objects on the roadway surface. - 40.
+When negotiating turns, reduce speed to a safe level, and turn steering hand wheel in a smooth sweeping motion.
 Except when maneuvering at a very low speed, turn the steering hand rail at a moderate, even rate. - 41.
 Use special care when traveling without load, as the risk of lateral overturning is greater. - 42.
-Improper use of stabilizer controls (if so equipped) could cause rough terrain forklift truck upset.
+Improper use of stabilizer controls (if so equipped) could cause forklift truck upset.
 Always lower the carriage before operating stabilizer controls. - 43.
-For rough terrain forklift trucks equipped with lateral leveling: - a.
-Always level the frame before raising the boom or mast, with or without a load. - b.
-Lateral leveling should not be used to position an elevated load; instead, lower the load and reposition the rough terrain forklift truck. - 44.
+For forklift trucks equipped with lateral leveling: - a.
+Always level the frame before raising the boom or mast, with or without a load; - Lateral leveling should not be used to position an elevated load; instead, lower the load and reposition the forklift truck. - 44.
 Handle only stable or safely arranged loads. - a.
-When handling off-center loads which cannot be centered, operate with extra caution. - b.
-Handle only loads within the capacity of the rough terrain forklift truck. - c.
-Handle loads exceeding the dimensions used to establish rough terrain forklift truck capacity with extra caution.
+When handling off-center loads which cannot be centered, operate with extra caution; - b.
+Handle only loads within the capacity of the forklift truck; - Handle loads exceeding the dimensions used to establish forklift truck capacity with extra caution.
 Stability and maneuverability may be adversely affected. - 45.
 When attachments are used, extra care shall be taken in securing, manipulating, positioning, and transporting the load.
-Operate rough terrain forklift trucks equipped with attachments as partially loaded trucks when not handling a load. - a.
-When handling off-center loads which cannot be centered, operate with extra caution. - b.
-Handle only loads within the capacity of the rough terrain forklift truck. - c.
-Handle loads exceeding the dimensions used to establish rough terrain forklift truck capacity with extra caution.
+Operate forklift trucks equipped with attachments as partially loaded trucks when not handling a load. - a.
+When handling off-center loads which cannot be centered, operate with extra caution; - b.
+Handle only loads within the capacity of the forklift truck; - Handle loads exceeding the dimensions used to establish forklift truck capacity with extra caution.
 Stability and maneuverability may be adversely affected. - 46.
 When attachments are used, extra care shall be taken in securing, manipulating, positioning, and transporting the load.
-Operate rough terrain forklift trucks equipped with attachments as partially loaded trucks when not handling a load. - 47.
+Operate forklift trucks equipped with attachments as partially loaded trucks when not handling a load. - 47.
 Completely engage the load with the load-engaging means.
 Fork length should be at least two-thirds of load length.
 Where tilt is provided, carefully tilt the load backward to stabilize the load.
 Caution should be used in tilting backward with high or segmented loads. - 48.
 Use extreme care when tilting load forward or backward, particularly when high tiering.
 Do not tilt forward with load-engaging means elevated except to pick up or deposit a load over a rack or stack.
-When stacking or tiering, use only enough backward tilt to stabilize the load. - 49.
-The handling of suspended loads by means of a crane arm (boom) or other device can introduce dynamic forces affecting the stability of a rough terrain forklift truck.
-Grades and sudden starts, stops, and turns can cause the load to swing and create a hazard if not externally stabilized.
-When handling suspended loads: - a. do not exceed the truck manufacturer's capacity of the rough terrain forklift truck as equipped for handling suspended loads. - b. only lift the load vertically and never drag it horizontally; - c. transport the load with the bottom of the load and the mast as low as possible; - d. with load elevated, maneuver the rough terrain forklift truck slowly and cautiously, and only to the extent necessary to permit lowering to the transport position; - e. use tag lines to restrain load swing whenever possible.
+When stacking or tiering, use only enough backward tilt to stabilize the load.